peterhinch/micropython_ir/TRANSMITTER.md

 be changed, but it must support Timer 2 channel 1.
 Pins for pushbutton inputs are arbitrary: X3 and X4 are used.
 The driver uses timers 2 and 5.

-On ESP32 pin 23 is used for IR output and pins 18 and 19 for pushbuttons.
-The ESP32 solution has limitations discussed in [section 5.2](./TRANSMITTER.md#52-esp32).
+On ESP32 the demo uses pins 21 and 23 for IR output and pins 18 and 19 for pushbuttons.
+These pins may be changed.

-## 1.1 Wiring
+## 1.1 Pyboard Wiring

 I use the following circuit which delivers just under 40mA to the diode.
 R2 may be reduced for higher current.